Authored by the expert who managed and guided the team behind the Turkey Property Pack

 Can I legally rent out property on my visa in Istanbul right now?

-You do not need to live in Turkey to rent out your Istanbul property, and many foreign owners manage their rentals from abroad using a power of attorney and local property managers.
+You do not need to live in Türkiye to rent out a long term Istanbul property, because many foreign owners use a local agent, lawyer, accountant, or trusted representative.

 We cover everything there is to know about buying and renting out in Istanbul here.